Delivering a better future for victims of mental illness

 Tackling the inequality between physical health and mental health

-Through a multi-agency Crisis Concordat meeting and future joint-working arrangements, we will work with our colleagues to share experiences and practical advice to carve out a better future for those with mental health problems.
+Through a multi-agency Crisis Concordat meeting and future joint-working arrangements, the office will work with our colleagues to share experiences and practical advice to carve out a better future for those with mental health problems.
 This will include identifying gaps in provision and support and finding solutions to remove any imbalances across service quality and availability.

 Above all, we are committed to ending the disparities that exist between services that promote physical health and those that are designed to tackle mental health.
 Through preventative work and early intervention, our long-term goal is to reduce the number of people who go into crisis in the first place.